CaringCaribou/caringcaribou/README.md

 Details here: [doip module](documentation/doip.md)

-## List of libraries
+## List of libraries/utilities
-The `/lib` folder contains the following libraries:
+The `/utils` folder contains the following:

 ### can_actions.py
 Provides abstraction for access to the CAN bus, bruteforce engines etc.